VysotskiVadim/VysotskiVadim.blog/_drafts/generic-programming-2.markdown

 * Possible code bloat with value types;
 * Some people thinks that use site variance more convenient;
 * [Arrays are still covariant with runtime check](https://dotnetfiddle.net/uKTPl7).

+## Conclusion

+It's fascinating, isn't it?
+I didn't try to find out the best generic implementation, my point is that
+3 considered languages had different preconditions and different goals.
+I see some reasons behind all implementations and
+I think that all of them are good.

+Hope you enjoyed the reading and found something useful for you.
+I will consider generics implementation in Kotlin as well, so subscribe to my twitter and stay tuned!